jatinkrmalik/blog/_posts/2018-04-15-post[0] = "Why tech?".md

-####_Note: This article is still under development and is not the final draft.
-Please be patient before pointing out any usual mistakes. :)_

----

 I always talk about how I am a huge nerd when it comes to tech.
 So, what better way to start my engineering blog than talking about **"why tech?"**.
 Here we go then...

 ---